I Think, Therefore I Do

 I’m not typically a fan of “think tanks.”
 I worry that while good ideas might be developed at such gatherings, nothing concrete will be produced.
 Too much thinking, not enough doing.
 So it was with slight trepidation that on June 12-13 I participated—along with my husband and Autism After 16 publisher Peter Emch—in an Autism Speaks Employment Think Tank.

-Imagine my glee to learn that this event, facilitated by Corporate Disability Consultants James Emmett and Christopher Simler, would have as its mission the creation of action plans and would serve to provide a foundation for the Autism Speaks Employment Tool Kit scheduled for release later this year.
+Imagine my glee to learn that this event, facilitated by Corporate Disability Consultants James Emmett and Christopher Simler, would have as its mission the creation of action plans and would serve to provide a foundation for the Autism Speaks Employment Tool Kit.
 I was also pleased to find myself in a room full of people with similar missions—people concerned not simply with discussing employment needs of autistic adults, but focused on how to address those needs sooner rather than later and do it well.

 Hosted by TIAA-CREF, the Think Tank’s agenda was spread over two days to allow for two groups of participants.
 On the first day autistic adults, service providers, vocational rehabilitation experts, researchers, and family members were at the table.
 The goal was to share experiences, but also to articulate a message to take into the next day’s meeting which was to be made up of employers.
 Day Two saw representatives from large corporations such as Denmark’s Specialisterne, TIAA-CREF, AMC, Best Buy, Office Max, ShopRite, and the YMCA, as well as smaller employers such as Extraordinary Ventures (North Carolina), Roses for Autism (Connecticut), Droga5 (New York), Words Bookstore (New Jersey) and CanDo Business Ventures (Florida).
 Autism Speaks representatives attended both days, with the Family Services staff helping keep participants focused on turning ideas into advocacy.